irasnyd/karpenter/website/content/en/preview/AWS/provisioning.md

 When launching nodes, Karpenter automatically chooses a subnet that matches the desired zone.
 If multiple subnets exist for a zone, one is chosen randomly.

+To provide a workaround for users who cannot use AWS tags, subnets can be explicitly specified by either ARN or ID.
+This behavior can be triggered by using the key `subnet-arn` or `subnet-id` and specifying the values as a comma-separated string.

 **Examples**

 Select all subnets with a specified tag: